 Most homes take wear and tear with daily living.
 Decorators recommend painting every 5 to 6 years, just to keep the walls fresh and clean.

-7. Consider Staging.
-A professional stager will make a big difference.
+A professional stager will also make a big difference.
 The psychology of space is an important factor, and the stager will help you present your space in the best possible light.
-[We know a couple of good local Stagers]
+[We know a couple of good local home stagers.]

 Replace fixtures one at a time.
 If you need a new appliance, make sure you replace it with an energy star appliance.
 Check out Lowes or Best Buy for their “Open Box” sales, the demos that they sell for 30 to 40% off.
 [We got a great dishwasher that way.]

-Keeping up with repairs and maintenance throughout the time you own your home is the best way to increase your home value and be prepared to sell without a lot of last minute, expensive work.
+To increase your home value, maintain and repair items throughout the time you live in the home.
+Keeping up with repairs and maintenance throughout that time will help you be prepared to sell without a lot of last minute, expensive work.